UniMath/agda-unimath/src/category-theory/composition-operations-on-binary-families-of-sets.lagda.md

 ## Properties

-### Being associative is a property of composition operations in binary families of sets
+### Being associative is a property of composition operations on binary families of sets

 ```agda
 module _